How to Grow, Care and Propagate Reed Palm (Chamaedorea seifrizii)

 Size

-Reed Palm can grow to a height of 6-10 ft under good conditions with densely clumping cane-like stems and feathery fronds.
-However, it grows slowly and may take a few years to reach the average height of 6ft.
+Reed Palm is a 6-10 feet tall plant with densely clumping cane-like stems and feathery fronds which places it among the best low-light tree-like plants for indoors.
+However, it grows slowly and may take a few years to reach the average height of 6 feet.

 Flowers